facultymatt/gmg-js/README.md

 > Remember you are controlling an appliance that makes heat and fire 🔥🔥🔥 - be safe!

-> NOTE on setting pizza mode - this commands ajusts your settings, its reccomended to make sure you settings are correct after sending this command by using the GMG app.
+> NOTE on setting pizza mode - this commands adjusts your settings, its reccomended to make sure you settings are correct after sending this command by using the GMG app.

 # Dev getting started

 ## Dependencies

-- Couchdb, I reccomend installing using homebrew: https://formulae.brew.sh/formula/couchdb.
-Couchdb was chosen because it's enterprise grade, real-time (via changes feed), can be run on a rasberry pi, and the browser/ webapp can connect directly to it.
+- CouchDB, I recommend installing using homebrew: https://formulae.brew.sh/formula/couchdb.
+CouchDB was chosen because it's enterprise grade, real-time (via changes feed), can be run on a raspberry pi, and the browser/ webapp can connect directly to it.
 - Node 12 (and npm) - can be installed from https://nodejs.org/en/download/ or using `nvm`

 ## React UI

-- Currently hosted as a seperate project (maybe combine with lerna in future).
+- Currently hosted as a separate project (maybe combine with Lerna in future).
 Checkout and get running by visiting: https://github.com/facultymatt/gmg-webapp

 ## Configure